-Management conducted an evaluation of the effectiveness, as of December 31, 2018, of our internal control over financial reporting based on the framework in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013.
-Based on this evaluation, management concluded that our internal control over financial reporting was effective as of December 31, 2018.
+Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2019.
+In making its assessment, management used the criteria established by the Committee of Sponsoring Organizations of the Treadway Commission, or COSO, in its 2013 Internal Control - Integrated Framework.
+Based on its assessment, management has concluded that our internal control over financial reporting was effective as of December 31, 2019.